Best Camera for Kids to Encourage Early Learning

 Never underestimate the popularity of the selfie… particularly among young girls!
 Taking selfies is a trend that’s not going away anytime soon, so best to embrace it with a kids camera such as the VTech Kidizoom Selfie Cam!

 The retractable selfie stick included with the camera extends just far enough so that little girls with short arms can easily compose and capture a nice image of themselves with their friends, but not so far as to be an annoyance for parents worried about the safety of their living room ornaments!

 By rotating the lens to the front of the camera, the VTech Kidizoom Selfie Cam can be used as a regular front-facing kids camera, with 128MB of built-in memory to store around 600 photos.

 You can also expand the memory by using a micro SD card.
 Since the file size of the photos is so small (approximately 2MB each), you’d only need a small-capacity memory card.

-A micro-USB cable is included with the VTech Kidizoom Selfie Cam, but if you purchase this micro SD card, it’ll come with an SD card adapter meaning that you can read it using a regular memory card reader, or the slot in your Macbook.
+A micro-USB cable is included with the VTech Kidizoom Selfie Cam, but if you purchase this micro SD card, it’ll come with an SD card adapter meaning that you can read it using a regular memory card reader like these ones, or the slot in your Macbook.

 Since you’re able to rotate the lens whilst filming, your child can have a lot of fun talking ‘to the camera’, then rotating the lens to show something else – anyone who ever spent hours making their own radio or tv shows as a child can instantly relate to how much fun this could be!

 Since the VTech Kidizoom Selfie Cam’s main purpose is to take self-portraits, it includes a variety of fun special effects including the ability to add ‘make-up’, including eyeshadow, lipstick, wigs and other accessories.